 The funding guide

-Finding support for fungi work isn’t always easy - funding can feel scattered and hard to navigate.
+Finding support for fungi work isn’t always easy.
+Funding can feel scattered and hard to navigate.
 This page brings together a collated list of opportunities you might want to explore, from small community grants to international research schemes.

 Fungi-specific / mycology